Sorite

 Robert Desnos, [The Dove of the Ark], [1923].
 [2]

-In logic, the term sorite refers to a chain of syllogisms such that the conclusion of the first serves as a premise for the following one.
+In logic, the term sorite is sometimes used to refer to a polysyllogism, a chain of syllogisms in which the conclusion of rhe preceding syllogism is used as a premise for the next.

-In the brief Confucian treatise The Great Learning (Dàxué), a regressive sorite is immediately followed by a progressive sorite on identical contents.
+In the short Confucian treatise The Great Learning, a regressive sorite is immediately followed by a progressive sorite with identical content.
 Regressive sorite:

 In ancient times, those who wished to make bright virtue brilliant in the world first ordered their states; those who wished to order their states first aligned their households; those who wished to align their households first refined their persons; those who wished to refine their persons first balanced their minds; those who wished to balance their minds first perfected the genuineness of their intentions; those who wished to perfect the genuineness of their intentions first extended their understanding; extending one’s understanding lies in aligning affairs.

-In the progressive sorite, « the first condition spreads, so to speak, into new conditions which arise from each other.
-Thus, in Mencius IV, 1, § 27, each term unites with the next by the expression: ‘the main fruit (chĕu) of A is B’. » (Id., p.
+In the progressive sorite, « the first condition spreads, as it were, into new conditions which arise from each other.
+Thus, in Mencius IV, 1, § 27, each term is united with the next by the expression: ‘the main fruit (chĕu) of A is B' ».
+(Id., p.
 19).
-The previous regressive sorite corresponds to the following progressive sorite:
+The preceding regressive sorite corresponds to the following progressive sorite:

 Only after affairs have been aligned may one’s understanding be fully extended.
 Only after one’s understanding is fully extended may one’s intentions be perfectly genuine.
 Only after one’s intentions are perfectly genuine may one’s mind be balanced.
 Only after one’s mind is balanced may one’s person be refined.
 Only after one’s person is refined may one’s household be aligned.
 Only after one’s household is aligned may one’s state be ordered.
 Only after one’s state is ordered may the world be set at peace.